GENI-NSF/geni-tools/acceptance_tests/AM_API_v1/README-accept-AMAPIv1.txt

          (ii) Write a request RSpec for the AM under test and save as: gcf-1.5/acceptance_tests/AM_API_v1/request.xml

- (4) Positive testing: Run acceptance tests with a GENI credential accepted by the AM
+ (4) Run acceptance tests with a GENI credential accepted by the AM
      (a) Run all of the tests:
           $ am_api_v1_accept.py -a am-undertest
          Optional: To run individual tests: